Les McKeown: Commercial success

 Clark was eventually replaced as the lead singer of the band by McKeown, and a couple of months later, in early 1974, what became known as the classic line-up was completed, with guitarist John Devine being replaced by Stuart "Woody" Wood.
-Clark had originally recorded lead vocals on "Saturday Night", however, after leaving the band and being replaced by McKeown, his vocals were removed and rerecorded by McKeown instead.
-The version of "Saturday Night" with Clark on lead vocals struggled to come to any release fruition, however, in contrast, McKeown's version achieved considerable commercial success, reaching number one on the United States Billboard Hot 100.
-Clark disputed the success of the McKeown version, claiming that it was his recording of "Saturday Night" that performed well commercially and that he was "long overdue royalties" from its success.
+Clark had originally recorded lead vocals on "Saturday Night", however, his vocals were removed and re-recorded by McKeown.
+The version of "Saturday Night" with Clark on lead vocals struggled to come to any release fruition, however, in contrast, McKeown's version achieved considerable commercial success, reaching number 1 on the US Hot 100.
+Clark disputed which version of the song had become a hit, claiming that he was "long overdue royalties".

-In October 1974, they released their debut album Rollin' to commercial success.
-It reached number one on the albums charts in the United Kingdom, and became the 16th best selling album of the year in the United Kingdom.
+In October 1974, the band released their debut album Rollin' to commercial success.
+It reached number one on the albums charts in the UK, and became the 16th best selling album of the year.
 Additionally, it performed well in international terriorities including Australia where it reached number eight, Finland where it reached number eighteen, and Japan where it reached number thirty-seven.
-By early 1975, they were one of the biggest-selling acts in the United Kingdom.
-The successful 1975 UK tour prompted newspaper headlines about the rise of "Rollermania".
+By early 1975, the band were one of the biggest-selling acts in the United Kingdom.
+Their 1975 UK tour prompted newspaper headlines about the rise of "Rollermania".

 With increasing popularity in the United Kingdom and in a number of international markets, a concerted effort was made by Arista Records (the record company that evolved from Bell) to launch the band in North America.
 The new head of Arista Records, Clive Davis, was instrumental in grooming and overseeing the project.
 After efforts from both the record label and Davis, the band achieved commercial breakthrough in the United States, as in late 1975 the Bay City Rollers reached No. 1 on the US Billboard Hot 100 with "Saturday Night".
-In 1975, they released their first album in North America, Bay City Rollers which peaked at number one in Canada on 7 February, and number twenty on the US Billboard 200 albums charts.
+In 1975, they released their first album in North America, Bay City Rollers which peaked at number 1 in Canada on 7 February, and number 20 on the US Billboard 200 albums charts.

 Departure

 McKeown left the group in 1978 as its popularity began to decline.
-He was replaced by South African singer Duncan Faure, who sang on three albums with them, who by now were called "The Rollers".
+He was replaced by the South African singer Duncan Faure, who sang on three albums.
 In 1982, McKeown, Alan and Derek Longmuir, Stuart Wood, Ian Mitchell, and Pat McGlynn reunited for a tour of Japan that lasted until the next year.